retro/FormBinder/README.md

 # FormBinder

 FormBinder is a form builder for JavaScriptMVC with automatic binding to a model.
-It is extremely inspired by the [SimpleForm](https://github.com/plataformatec/simple_form) library for Rails.
+It is inspired by the [SimpleForm](https://github.com/plataformatec/simple_form) library for Rails.

 It provides a builder for your forms and it binds that form to a model instance.
 That way you can implement live validation for your form in a model.